jmatar-sd/power-glass/README.md

 what is Jeffy/Power Glass ?

-    i belive, only one developer can't be jack of all trades. so for who looking for a modren front-end application ( SPA ) single page application using powerfull tehqnologies like { angularJS -base frame work, BackboneJS to manage models, and  yes UnderscoreJS libarary, plus BlurJS Libarary to do some bluring effects cross borwser.
+    i belive, only one developer can't be jack of all trades. so for who looking for a modren front-end application ( SPA ) single page application using powerfull tehqnologies like { angularJS -base frame work, BackboneJS to manage models,
+    and  yes UnderscoreJS libarary, plus BlurJS Libarary to do some bluring effects cross borwser.

-Power Glass styling did with ( SASS - Syntaclly Awesome Style Sheet ) so you can do more than just coloring and margin components with css.
+Power Glass styled with ( SASS - Syntaclly Awesome Style Sheet ) so you can do more than just coloring and margin components with css.
 Notice that i'm n't going to build all everything actually i will but if needed will use SPARK Micro Framework, these awesome framework to do the back-end job for me. put rigth now enjoy & play with it.